tadaspetra/agora/call_summary/GUIDE.md

 ## Done
 ![diagram of how the video call, transcription and AI all work together](images/backend-with-ai.png)

-This guide covers a simplified example of utilizing the Agora SDK and AI to make your apps even more powerful.
+With that, we have built an application that triggers a Real-Time Transcription service as soon as someone joins the channel.
+Then, this transcript is saved on the client side so it can prompt Gemini for a summary and share it with the user.

+Congratulations, you are on the path to succumbing to the AI overlords.

-You can find the [code here](https://github.com/tadaspetra/agora/tree/main/call_summary).
-And learn more about all the [Agora SDKs here](https://www.agora.io/en/).
+You can find the [complete code here](https://github.com/tadaspetra/agora/tree/main/call_summary).
+And dive into the [Real-Time Transcription documentation](https://docs-beta.agora.io/en/real-time-transcription/get-started#rest-api) to build upon this guide.

 Thank you for reading!